tomarv2/nifi/README.md

 - Update **line 54** in statefulset.yaml file (located under **_kube**) to point to the right url **(RAW URL)**

 - Put your NiFi templates in **templates** directory and properties file in **config** directory

-I am working on cleaning up jenkins functions and will posting them as well.

 For any questions, please drop an email to devopsac@gmail.com